TACC/coe-332-sp22/docs/unit06/flask_redis.rst

 ===============

-Up to this point, we have been interacting with a shared Redis database instance directly on the class ISP server.
-Next, we will each containerize an instance of Redis, figure out how to interact with it by forwarding the port, and connect it to our Flask app.
+Up to this point, we have been interacting with a shared Redis database instance running on the class ISP server.
+Here, we will each work with our own containerized instance of Redis, figure out how to interact with it by forwarding the port, updat the command and mount a host directory to persist data, and connect it to our Flask app.
 After going through this module, students should be able to:

   * Start a Redis container, connecting the appropriate inside port to a port on isp02.